Jyyin333/CLAPS-seq/README.md

 # Codes for CLAPS-seq

-This repository stroes original codes that can reproduce ***Base resolution mapping of 8-oxoguanine unveils reduced occurrence at G-quadruplexes*** results.
+This repository stroes original codes that can reproduce results in ***Base resolution mapping of 8-oxoguanine unveils reduced occurrence at G-quadruplexes***.